Pregnancy can be a stressful period for even the most relaxed mothers-to-be, as it is a time of tremendous change.

 These are some common reasons you might be feeling stressed out:

 Most of these reasons probably do not lead to serious pregnancy problems.
 In fact, they could be positive stressors to help you better prepare for the challenges ahead.
 However, prolonged periods of unmanaged stress could be a cause of concern.
-Long-term unmanaged stress could bring about postnatal depression and poor pregnancy outcomes.
+As Centre for Holistic Initiatives for Learning & Development (CHILD) reported, long-term unmanaged stress could bring about postnatal depression and poor pregnancy outcomes.
 1,2

 There are many ways to manage stress.
 Pick what works best for you.
 Most importantly, engage in self-care activities regularly during this period to rejuvenate and bond with your baby.